shazoom/unicode2typinator/README.md

 Use something like UnicodeChekcer or PopChar to browse for characters to add.

-n.b. if no string stripping is done with decimal number expansions.
+n.b. no string stripping is done with decimal number expansions.
 This will work fine with rules inserted with this script but will probably miss ones you’ve added yourself.